EndlessCodeGroup/Mimic/README.md

 ### Available APIs
 - [LevelSystem] - API to work with player's level and experience points
 - [ClassSystem] - API to work with player's classes
-- [ItemsService] - Service for getting items by theirs ID
+- [ItemsRegistry] - API for getting items by theirs ID

 ### Implementations